panda-re/panda/panda/testing/README.md

 ## Blessing

-Once you've run the setup scripts, run the tests to produce some output files, then "bless" the results as known good outputs.
+Once you've run the setup scripts, you must generate known good outputs. `ptest.py bless` will run the test scripts, and place the output in the `/blessed` directory.

 `ptest.py bless`

 ## Run tests

-Now, `ptest.py test` will run all the tests, then compare the output to the blessed output.
+Now, `ptest.py test` will run all the tests inside the `/tmpout` dir, then compare the output to the blessed output.
 If there are inconsistencies, the test fails.

 # Writing tests

-For each thing that you want to test, create a `setup.py` and `test.py` script in a new folder in `testing/`.
+For each thing that you want to test, create a `-setup.py` and `-test.py` script in a new folder in `testing/`.

-At a minimum, your setup script might create a recording.
-Your test script would replay the recording with the plugins and arguments that you specify.
+At a minimum, your setup script might create a recording with the `run_debian(cmd, replayname, arch)` helper.
+Your test script would then replay the recording with the plugins and arguments that you specify.

 See the `asidstory` setup and test scripts for an example.